CHRISTIANS IN ACTION

 Christians in Action Book Club

 Do you love to read?
 Do you like to have conversations about the books you read?
 Has a book (other than the Bible) strengthened your faith?
-One of the hopes we have for Christians in Action Ministry is to build relationships across our congregations.
+One of the hopes we have for Christians in Action Ministry is to build relationships.
 With this in mind the CIA Book Club has formed.
-We meet the last Tuesday of the month at 7pm over Zoom and/or in person depending on who is planning to attend.
-To join the Book Club send Pastor Susan Haukaas an email.
-Each month we will pick another book to read and discuss.
-Everyone is welcome!
+Books are a mix of fiction and non-fiction.
+We meet the last Tuesday of the month at 7pm over Zoom.
+Everyone is welcome at all discussions.

 Click the image of this month's book to order from Amazon.com (available in ebook and audiobook as well)